-If you want to see some of the things mentioned above, I recommend arriving at least 3-4 days in advance.
+If you want to see some of the things mentioned above, I recommend staying for more than 3 days in the city.

 Hope it was helpful!

-Have fun in Moscow and at the games and do not hesitate to comment below if you have any more question!
+Have fun in Moscow and do not hesitate to comment below if you have any more question!

-UPDATE: I know this is a huuuge post (the longest on my site in fact) and by a popular demand, I have created a printable PDF version of this post (I added the Russian alphabet and the metro map to it and deleted some unnecessary info in it).
+UPDATE: I know this is a huuuge post (the longest on my site in fact) and by a popular demand, I have created a printable PDF version of this post (I added the Russian alphabet and the metro map to it).
 You can print it or download it on your phone available offline when you are in Russia.
 You can support my work by purchasing the guide here if you wish to, the price is only 2,99 USD.
 All the information will remain free forever on the site 🙂

 Pin it for later: